hou-yz/pytorch-pruning-2step/README.md

 only support python3 with pytorch > 0.3.1;
 model trained on cifar-10, tested only on vgg-16.

-also added auto logging and auto chart-drawing.
+also added auto-logging and auto chart-drawing.

 ## usage
 ### training: